gorenje/backend/docs/development.md

 to ```- 5432:5432``` which tells docker-compose to connect port 5432 of the container to the localhost port 5432.

-(BTW don't check this in since there is no reason to expose the database port on localhost in normal operation and secondly there are multiple postgres databases and only one port!)
+(BTW don't commit this change since there is no reason to expose the database port on localhost in normal operation and secondly there are multiple postgres databases and only one port!)